-

 In the last 5 years, have you seen any trends or focus on particular types of offences, sectors and/or industries?

 In the last five years, several trends have emerged in the Argentine judicial system regarding the focus on particular types of offences, sectors, and industries, as we discussed before.
 Firstly, there has been a notable increase in the prosecution of corruption cases, particularly involving public officials and corporate executives.
-High-profile scandals, such as the “Cuadernos de las Coimas” case, have drawn significant public and media attention.
+High-profile scandals, such as the “Cuadernos de las Coimas” and “Vialidad” cases, have attracted considerable public and media attention, highlighting systemic issues in the allocation of public works contracts and government oversight.

-Additionally, the tax authority (AFIP) has ramped up efforts to detect and prosecute tax evasion, particularly targeting high-net-worth individuals and businesses engaged in complex tax schemes.
-With the use of new technology and data analytics AFIP has become more prevalent in identifying tax fraud and evasion.
+Additionally, the tax authority (ARCA) has ramped up efforts to detect and prosecute tax evasion, particularly targeting high-net-worth individuals and businesses engaged in complex tax schemes.
+With the use of new technology and data analytics ARCA has become more prevalent in identifying tax fraud and evasion.

 In that sense, as digital transactions increase, authorities are paying closer attention to cybercrime, including online fraud, identity theft, and the use of cryptocurrencies for illicit activities.
 That is why the Ministerio Público Fiscal created specialised units to combat and prosecute cybercrimes, to prevent the misuse of technology and cryptocurrencies in financial crimes.
 There is also a growing focus on environmental crimes and corporate governance violations, particularly in industries like mining, agriculture, and energy.
 In those industries, authorities are increasingly holding corporations accountable for practices that harm the environment or violate labor laws.